Is Colon Cleansing Safe During Pregnancy?

 Maintaining Good Colon Health During Pregnancy

-During pregnancy, women can suffer from constipation as the fetal growth exerts pressure on the intestinal muscles.
+It is not uncommon for women to experience constipation during pregnancy, as fetal growth exerts pressure on the intestinal muscles.
 Other reasons for it can be hormonal changes, increased use of iron supplements and lack of physical activity.

 Here are some measures you can take during your pregnancy to keep your colon clean and healthy.